 About

-The Button component is a flexible and customizable element designed to meet various needs.
+component is a flexible and customizable element designed to meet various needs.
 It supports multiple sizes, styles, and types, making it suitable for diverse use cases.
 You can use it as a standard button or as a link, depending on your requirements.
 The component allows for additional customization through props, enabling you to style and animate it to match your application's theme.

 Example

-Import the Button component into your Svelte file.
+component into your Svelte file.
 The following example shows how to use the button component!

 <script>